ccomrade/c1-launcher/README.md

 Crysis Warhead.
 This means the original EXEs are still needed.
 32-bit one is encrypted by SecuROM, which makes it basically unusable.
 Luckily, 64-bit one is clean.
 See below why.

-### Why does the Bin64 folder contain 2 executables?
+### Why does the Bin64 directory contain 2 executables?

 The original `Bin64/Crysis.exe` file is actually only a 32-bit SecuROM DRM launcher.
 It reads the `Bin64/Crysis.ini` config file and runs `Bin64/crysis64.exe`, which is the 64-bit game launcher.
 However, running the game launcher